ericrasch/script-reset-wp-symlinks/README.md

 # **Reset Symlinks for LocalWP**

 ## **Overview**
 This script automates the process of **resetting symbolic links** for WordPress theme directories in a **LocalWP environment**.
 Each time you sync down from WP Engine, your theme files may be overwritten.
 This script ensures that your LocalWP themes always point to their respective **GitHub repositories** by recreating symlinks as needed.

+## **Why did I make this?**
+Since we use [LocalWP](https://localwp.com/) to download and work on our sites locally, I wanted an easy way to link each site's theme folder to its corresponding GitHub repo (which lives in a separate folder path).
+This script runs through a defined list of LocalWP theme folders, checks them against a matching list of GitHub theme folders, and automatically creates the necessary symlinks.

+The end result?
+You can edit and commit changes directly in your GitHub repo while instantly seeing those updates reflected in your LocalWP site. 🚀

 ## **Why Use This Script?**
 ✔ **Prevents WP Engine sync from overriding symlinks**